openfaas/docs/docs/reference/workloads.md

 ### Custom service account

+!!! info "OpenFaaS Pro feature"
+    This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.

-When using Kubernetes, OpenFaaS workloads can assume a ServiceAccount in the namespace in which they are deployed.
+When using Kubernetes, OpenFaaS Pro functions can assume a ServiceAccount in the namespace in which they are deployed.

 For example if a workload needed to read logs from the Kubernetes API using a ServiceAccount named `function-logs-sa`, you could bind it in this way: